mujtaba-ahmad/ngx-Toaster/README.md

   - Copy and paste these files in your application.
   - Link them in your index.html

+#### 2. Your Component:
-- Add following tag in template of your application component.
+- Add following tag in template of your component where you intend to use .

 ```ts
 <toaster [position]=position [theme]=theme ></toaster>